 The grinding buzz and howling shrieks rose to a crescendo.
 It was quiet after that.

-Jan and Steve admired the instruments hanging throughout the store.
-Their son squirmed and wailed in his fathers arms, the infants plight unknown.
-Steve was rocking and soothing the child when his eyes caught a modest wood grained guitar with a price tag he could afford.
+Jenn and Steve admired the instruments hanging throughout the store.
+Their six month-old son squirmed and wailed in his father's arms, the infant's plight unknown.
+Steve was rocking and soothing the child when his eyes caught a modest, wood grained guitar with a price tag he could afford.

 He reached out without thinking and brushed the strings.
 The open chord sighed in pleasant dissonance and the child was silent at once.

-Jan smiled at her husband "Music soothes the savage beast."
+Jenn smiled at her husband.
+"Music soothes the savage beast."

-"Sometimes, music is the beast," a voice spoke from behind the counter, "Why don't you take that down, strum a few chords.
+"Sometimes, music is the beast," the Clerk's gold tooth sparkled from behind the counter as he spoke.
+"Why don't you take that down, strum a few chords.
 See if it grows on you."